kamranzafar/rest-auth-proxy/README.md

 > curl http://\[server-ip\]:9998/auth/ldap/testuser/testpass<br />
 > curl -d "username=testuser&password=testpass" http://\[server-ip\]:9998/auth/ldap

+*The auth server has been tested against Active Directory and Open LDAP server*

 ### Server response
 The server response is in json format, and returns the following on successful authentication